icub3d/goblog/README.md

 Templates
 ---------

+Each of the following templates are required.
+Without them, the system cannot generate the static pages.

   * The `site.html` template is the template for every page.
   * The `archive.html` template is used for printing a list of all your blog entries.
   * The `about.html` template is used for displaying information about yourself.